 All financial aid is refunded through the Business Office.
 Students' funds will first reduce applicable debt owed to College of the Redwoods.
-For funds in which a student is eligible to select to have the funds credited to them, prior to reducing their financial obligations to the College, the student must put this request in writing with the Business Office.
-Excess funds will be disbursed to refund preference chosen by the student, either a checking account or the students Bank Mobile VIBE account.
+For funds in which a student is eligible to select to have the funds credited to them, prior to reducing their financial obligations to the College, the student must put this request in writing.
+Excess funds will be disbursed to the refund preference chosen by the student.
 Detailed disbursement information is provided to students with their award letter and is also available on our website.

-To view our institution's contract with BankMobile, a Division of Customer Bank, click here.
+To view our third-party servicer contract for refund management with Bank Mobile, click here.

 Pell Grant disbursements are normally made in two disbursements per semester.
 The first disbursement is 50% of the student's semester Pell Grant eligibility.
 This disbursement will take place the first week of the new semester.
 The other 50% of the Pell Grant will be disbursed mid-way through the semester if the student meets all eligibility requirements.
-Students are not eligible for payment for classes added after the mid-term processing date (4-7 days prior to the mid-term disbursement).
-This is the financial aid 'freeze' date, after which no adjustments are made, up or down, for unit changes.
+Students are not eligible for payment for classes added after the financial aid 'freeze' date, after which no adjustments are made, up or down, for unit changes.